Reading: 13 Millennial Acronyms You Need to Know

 CU there!

 FML = F*ck My Life.
-How one expresses the feeling of being over. it. all.
+How one expresses the feeling of being over.
+It.
+All.

 Not sure when I’ll get home–all train service going to and from the city has been suspended.
 FML.